Skip to content

 The ruling described, in detail, a long-running pattern.
 Google paid Apple, Samsung, Mozilla, and other distributors billions of dollars annually to be the default search engine on their devices and browsers.
 The default-search payments crowded out competitors that could not match Google’s pricing.
 The dominance enabled by these payments produced search advertising rents that, in turn, funded the next round of default payments.
 The cycle was self-reinforcing and largely impervious to competitive entry.

 The ruling addressed liability.
-The remedies fight is now beginning, and is the more consequential phase.
+The remedies fight followed — and on the remedies, the enforcers largely lost.

 What conduct remedies and structural remedies actually mean